The information detailed below pertains only to Union Fellows Nominations.

-- Section/Focus Group Fellows Committee members are ineligible to be candidates for consideration by their respective section/focus group; and
+- Section Fellows Committee members are ineligible to be candidates for consideration by the committee on which they are serving

-- Section and Focus Group presidents and president-elects are ineligible to be Fellows candidates.
+- Section presidents and president-elects are ineligible to be Fellows candidates

-For a list of all 2015-2016 elected leaders, please review the Leadership landing page.
+For a list of all 2019-2020 elected leaders, please review the Leadership page.

-I am an AGU elected officer or appointed committee member.
-Can I submit a Fellows nomination letter or supporting letter during my term?
+If I am an AGU elected officer or appointed committee member can I submit a Fellows nomination letter or supporting letter during my term?

-For a list of all 2015-2016 elected leaders, please review the Leadership landing page.
+For a list of all 2019-2020 elected leaders, please review the Leadership page.

 How do I determine the nominee’s h-index?

 There are various resources available that will calculate an individual’s h-index, including the Web of Knowledge, SCOPUS, and Google Scholar.
+ISI Web of Knowledge is the recommended resource.
+Whichever source used to calculate the nominee’s h-index it needs to be cited on the nominee’s Selected Bibliography.
 To obtain accurate h-indices for nominees with common names requires following a specific procedure: